ruuvi-friends/ruuvi-hass.io/README.md

 # Tested with
 * rasperry pi 4 running Hassio (4 ruuvi sensors)
+* raspberry pi 3b+ with homeassistant venv installation and 6 sensors
+* Intel NUC with homeassistant venv installation and 6 sensors
 * (add please reach out so I'll your setup here)

 ## Contributors